nmdanny-uni/tests_os_ex2/README.md

 Moreover, I recommend you try writing your own tests(with/without the googletest framework here), this is a great way of testing your assumptions and seeing how the thread library works.

 ## Important notes

-- If you think the tests are factually incorrect(they assert wrong things), then please [create a Github issue](https://github.cs.huji.ac.il/danielkerbel/tests_os_ex2/issues/new)
+- If you think the tests are incorrect, have a technical issue with running them or have a question, then please [create a Github issue](https://github.cs.huji.ac.il/danielkerbel/tests_os_ex2/issues/new)

-  Note that crashes and segfaults are most likely because of problems with your own code and not with the tests (except for some things - see notes below) - remember that functions of the thread library shouldn't crash/terminate ungracefully either way, even if the tests are wrong - in the worst case, googletest assertions will fail, but this shouldn't lead to segfaults and other memory corruption issues.
+- Note that crashes and segfaults are most likely because of problems with your own code and not with the tests (except for some things - see notes below) - remember that functions of the thread library shouldn't crash/terminate ungracefully either way, even if the tests are wrong - in the worst case, googletest assertions will fail, but this shouldn't lead to segfaults and other memory corruption issues.